sts24/sts-eleventy/src/now.md

 ## Professional

-* Starting a new role after leaving my higher ed job of many years
+* Settling into new job position.
+Getting a good routine of things.
+* Using Craft a lot more for project notes (as well as non-work stuff to an extent).
+I think I like Craft, but there's some nitpicks I have.

 ## Personal

-* Seeing the world reopen.
-It's a little bit of a shock to the system, but some normalcy is welcomed.
-* Watching my son understand more of what we tell him.
+* Trying out Obsidian for writing on this site.
+* Rebuilding this site when I have spare time.